Take every thought captive.2 Corinthians 10:5

 In the Old Testament, we see Caleb at eighty years old ready to take possession of his promise.
 Because he stayed focused, he was as strong in his old age as he was as a young man.
 Joshua and Caleb held to God’s promises, while others looked at the circumstance and surroundings.

-One of my favorite Scriptures is Philippians 4:8 NKJV “Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things.”
+One of my favorite Scriptures is Philippians 4:8 TLV “Finally, brothers and sisters, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable—if there is any virtue and if there is anything worthy of praise—dwell on these things.”

 The mind is our battleground, and what we think about determines where we’re headed.
 Make the decision every morning to live 2 Corinthians 10:5 and Philippians 4:8.
 Don’t give the enemy place in your life through your thoughts; stand fast on the Word of God, submit to God, and resist the enemy.
 Follow the example of Caleb and pursue the promise until you receive it.